U.S.-Taliban talks resume, raising prospect of a deal

 However, they said the cease-fire would not include Afghan troops and maintained that they would not sit down with President Ashraf Ghani's government.
 The Taliban has persistently refused to negotiate with or recognize the Western-backed government in Kabul, referring to Ghani as an American puppet.

-“We would continue our operations against the Afghan government even if we announced a cease-fire for the U.S.,” said a Taliban commanderin Helmand Province, who spoke on the condition of anonymity because they were not permitted to speak to the media.
+“We would continue our operations against the Afghan government even if we announced a cease-fire for the U.S.,” a Taliban commanderin Helmand Province said on the condition of anonymity because they were not permitted to speak to the media.

 The Taliban currently control or hold sway in about half of the country.